rackerlabs/docs-developer-blog/_posts/2020-06-30-use-the-oracle-database-refreshable-clone-feature-part-two-demonstration.md

 - Shows how to the refresh mode of the refreshable clone, including disabling refresh on the refreshable clone.

-- Switch between production and the refreshable clone
+- Switch between production and the refreshable clone.

 #### Set up the refreshable clone environment:

-For the refreshable clone environment, take the following actions:
+For the refreshable clone environment, take the following actions.

 ##### Actions to take on YCDB1: